If you’ve been thinking about opening a new savings account, this Bank of America savings account review is for you.

 That doesn’t even compare to some of the other online savings account options.
 Set up a Personal Savings account with American Express, for example, and earn 2.10 percent APY.

 One of the biggest benefits of the Rewards Savings account is that it rewards members for their loyalty.
 The more you save in other BoA accounts, the more you can earn.
-The interest rate increases as your balance swells.
+The interest rate increases as your balance swell.

 But that’s only if you’re enrolled in Bank of America Preferred Rewards.
 The Preferred Rewards program applies to Rewards Savings account holders, but you need to have a few more qualifications to be eligible.